DrMukhtar/FFT-based-Optical-Simulation/README.md

 For Gaussian mode ($m=0, n=0$), it also shows the discrepancy with the analytical value.
 Here is an example:

 ```
+Input: wavelength: 1.55um, waist: 40.0um, Hermite-Gaussian (0,0) mode
+Overlap after 0.5mm of propagation: 0.9941
+Discrepancy with analytical value for Gaussian mode: 0.00%
 ```

 # Numerical method

+We have developed the script based on the Fast-Fourier-Transform (FFT) based direct integration numerical method presented in section 3 of Ref. [^1].
+The propagated mode is computed as a discrete linear convolution between initial mode and the impulse response.
+Both initial mode and the propagated mode are sampled to $N\times N$ equidistant grids of size $L\times L$.
+The impulse response depends on the optical wavelength and the propagation distance.

+The script contains five(5) functions:

 | ![image](img1.png) |
 |:--:|